andrew/ultimate-awesome/README.md

 - [awesome-NDT](https://github.com/kroobose/awesome-NDT) - A collection of AWESOME things about ML for non-destructive testing.
 - [awesome-optimizations](https://github.com/kubo39/awesome-optimizations) - A list of curious optimizations!.
 - [devops-free-tutorials](https://github.com/labex-labs/devops-free-tutorials) - Free DevOps tutorials for beginners with 427 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
-- [docker-free-tutorials](https://github.com/labex-labs/docker-free-tutorials) - Practice Docker Free Tutorials | This repo collects 41 of free tutorials for Docker.
-Docker is revolutionizing application deployment and scaling.
-This Skill Tree offers a systematic way to learn containerization with Docker.
-Ideal for DevOps beginners, it provides a clear roadmap for understandi.
 - [practice-devops-programming-projects](https://github.com/labex-labs/practice-devops-programming-projects) - Build real DevOps projects with 32 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [practice-java-programming-projects](https://github.com/labex-labs/practice-java-programming-projects) - Build real Java projects with 29 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [practice-web-development-programming-projects](https://github.com/labex-labs/practice-web-development-programming-projects) - Build real Web Development projects with 131 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.